RestrictedUser/Bootstrap-Portfolio/README.md

 -connected to my github profile through click Git icon link
 - click my name to find my linked in profile or any of the linked in icons

-Developer Notes: App focuses on data on players in the NFL from 2017 only.
-Type names for player search with capitals as the first letter in the name.

-EX.Tom Brady